Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: 's Overview

-\fakeparagraph{System Overview.} As illustrated in \rfig{system_overview}, our design considers the following four actors: \textbf{data owner} is someone who owns a set of IoT devices (e.g., wearables, appliances, or apps) which produce time series data, i.e., {\bf data producers}.
+As illustrated in \rfig{system_overview}, our design considers four actors and three system components: \textbf{data owner} is someone who owns a set of devices (e.g., wearables, appliances, services) which produce time-series data, i.e., {\bf data producers}.
 In an industrial setting, the data owner can be an organization that owns a swarm of IoT devices.
-The generated data is stored on remote storage services and data owners can decide to selectively expose their data to data consumers (i.e., {\bf principals}) who can produce an added value from the data (e.g., fuse several streams for prediction tasks).
-Each principal computes the corresponding decryption keys locally based on an authorization token (i.e., embodies an access policy state) shared through \oursystem.
-Data owner, data producer, and data consumer run Droplet's client engine, which covers the tasks of data serialization, enc/decryption, and key management.
-The \textbf{storage} node is in charge of storing data and providing access to principals as defined by the data owner.
-The storage node grants or denies access requests via \oursystem's decentralized authorization, i.e., in accordance with user-defined access permissions.
-The storage node can take various forms, such as edge, decentralized (e.g., a node in a p2p storage service~\cite{ipfs}), or cloud storage (e.g., Amazon's S3).
-The storage node runs \oursystem's storage engine and can additionally run an instance of \oursystem's authorization service to handle access requests locally.
-As a matter of fact, anyone can run an instance of \oursystem's authorization service to either expose it as a service or to monitor the state of access permissions.
-The data owner and data consumer run an instance of \oursystem's decentralized authorization to set/adjust/monitor access permissions.
-Note that \oursystem's decentralized authorization instances are stateless and can selectively persist relevant access permissions for fast lookup.
+The generated data is stored on storage services, and data owners can decide to selectively expose their data to data consumers (i.e., {\bf principals}) who can produce an added value from the data (e.g., fuse several streams for prediction tasks). \blue{Data is end-to-end encrypted at the data producer, and each principal computes the corresponding decryption keys locally based on an encrypted authorization token (i.e., embodies the access policy state) shared through \textit{\oursystem's decentralized authorization log}.} Data owner, data producer, and data consumer run \textit{Droplet's client library}, which covers the tasks of data serialization, enc/decryption, key management, and setting/viewing access permissions. \blue{Moreover, end-user applications (e.g., Fitbit/Strava) interact directly with Droplet's client API to facilitate sharing through \oursystem.} The \textbf{storage} node is in charge of storing encrypted data and providing access to principals as defined by the data owner.
+The storage node grants or denies access requests via \oursystem \shorten{decentralized authorization log}, i.e., in accordance with user-defined access permissions.
+Access permissions are cryptographically bound to a specific principal's identity (public key).\shorten{, who can claim ownership via the corresponding private key.} The storage node can take various forms, such as edge, decentralized (e.g., a node in a p2p storage service~\cite{ipfs}), or cloud storage (e.g., Amazon's S3).
+The storage node runs \oursystem's storage engine and can additionally run \textit{\oursystem's authorization agent} to handle access requests locally. \textit{\oursystem's authorization agent} bootstraps its state from the \textit{decentralized authorization log}.
+As a matter of fact, anyone can run \textit{\oursystem's authorization agent} to either expose it as a service or to monitor the state of relevant access permissions.
+Note that \oursystem's decentralized authorization agents are stateless and cache relevant access permissions for fast lookup, e.g., maintaining access permissions of resources stored by the storage node. \shorten{We now introduce \shorten{and discuss} different components of \oursystem.}